CodingAvenue/codestop-course-db-in-php/content/ConnectingToDatabase/ConnectingToDatabase.q.md

 Which statements correctly describe the code on line 12?

-- The statement displays the value assigned to the variable `$conn`.
+- The statement displays the value assigned to the `$conn` variable.

 - The expression evaluates to `true` and the `echo` statement on line 14 is executed.